Leicester Cathedral: Tomb of Richard III

-In August 2012, Leicester City Council, the University of Leicester, and the Richard III Society began a search underneath a car park in Leicester, to find King Richard III's remains.
+In August 2012, the Richard III Society, spurred by the work of Philippa Langley, Leicester City Council and the University of Leicester began a search underneath a car park in Leicester, to find King Richard III's remains.

 On 26 March 2015, Richard III was reburied in Leicester Cathedral.
-The last burial of an English monarch prior to this was 43 years earlier, for Edward VIII, Duke of Windsor, in 1972.
+The last burial of an English monarch prior to this was 43 years earlier, for Edward VIII, who abdicated and became Duke of Windsor, in 1972.

 The cathedral tomb was designed by van Heyningen and Haward Architects and made by James Elliott.
 The tombstone features a cross deeply incised into a rectangular block of pale Swaledale fossil stone quarried in North Yorkshire.
 It rests on a low plinth of dark Kilkenny limestone which is incised with Richard's name, dates and motto, carved by Gary Breeze and Stuart Buckle; and which carries his coat of arms in pietra dura by Thomas Greenaway.

 The remains of Richard III are in a lead ossuary inside an English oak coffin crafted by Michael Ibsen, a direct descendant of Richard's sister Anne of York.
 The coffin lies in a brick-lined vault below the floor, under the plinth and tombstone.